Get access to everything we publish when you sign up for Outside+.

 Two Rules of Thumb

-Your child will get all the nutrients he or she needs if you do two things:
+Vegetarian children will get all the nutrients they need if you do two things:

 1. Each day, serve foods from the four healthful food groups: vegetables, fruits, legumes (beans, peas, and lentils), and whole grains.